MahanVeisi8/Automated-readme-generator-with-Multi-Agent-CrewAI/README.md

 - **ML Analyzer**: Reads and analyzes machine learning methods and their implementation in the code.
 - **Report Writer**: Generates a structured report based on the analysis, which is then included in the README.

-For example, in the case of [Readahead Optimization using ML Models](https://github.com/MahanVeisi8/Readahead-Optimization-Using-ML-Models), this crew extracted key details about the model training process and important results.
+For instance, in [Readahead Optimization using ML Models](https://github.com/MahanVeisi8/Readahead-Optimization-Using-ML-Models), the Code Crew extracted critical details about the training process, models used, and performance metrics.

 ---

 ### 3. **README Generator Crew** 📄

-This final crew is responsible for combining the findings from both the Style and Code Crews to generate a polished README.
+The **README Generator Crew** is responsible for compiling the insights from both the **Style Crew** and **Code Crew** into a polished, professional README.

 - **File Reader**: Reads the output from the Style and Code Crews to merge content.
 - **Content Merger**: Combines the style template with the technical content to produce a coherent and structured README draft.